iidak/Marketplace/README.md

 What could have been better:
 – setting up the project took a lot of time
 – both frontend and backend needed to work side-by-side to have some successful results.
-Should get better with time
+Should get better with time.

+First iteration presentation slides: https://docs.google.com/presentation/d/1B17UtEQercZqSQC2F9rdt5r1uQMoINQeG-X3_ecDr3w/edit?usp=sharing

 # Second iteration goals: